 If you love history then this is one of the hidden gems in Colorado you should check out and it is today a national monument and a museum.

-Sitting way down in southwest Colorado, just west of Mesa Verde National Park, is the Canyons of the Ancients which is home to over 6,000 different archeological sites that showcase the history of Native American cultures dating back to the Ancient Puebloans era of the 1100s.
-As you walk around the state park you’ll be awash with incredible insights into the times that passed.
+Sitting way down in southwest Colorado, just west of Mesa Verde National Park, is the Canyons of the Ancients which is home to over 6,000 different archeological sites that showcase the history of Native American cultures dating back to the

 Canyons of the Ancients isn’t just about seeing the ancient ruins though, it’s also a great place to have a bit of an adventure.
 You can camp there, go hiking, find hidden canyons, see amazing wildlife, enjoy the biking trails, and lots more.

-Sitting just outside of Colorado Springs is another of the hidden gems you have to visit while in Colorado, the Pikes Peak Summit House.
+Sitting just outside of Colorado Springs is another of the hidden gems you have to visit while in Colorado, the

-Sitting on the top of Pikes Peak also referred to as El Capitan, is this little summit house which is both a gift shop and a restaurant.
+Sitting on the top of Pikes Peak also referred to as El Capitan, is this little summit house that is both a gift shop and a restaurant.
 It’s an unusual place to have a restaurant but you have to visit it to try one of their famous donuts which are made using a secret recipe from 1916.
 Apparently, they taste best when eaten on the peak at over 14,000 feet above sea level.

 The surrounding area is also perfect for camping, hiking, rock climbing, and the views from up there are spectacular, so it’s a place you have got to visit.